RochesterinNYC/opsimulate/README.md

 - `opsimulate load_credentials <GCP-service-account-credentials.json>`
 - `opsimulate deploy`

+- Monitor `opsimulate status` to see when the VM and Gitlab are up and ready.

 - Select a problem module via `opsimulate module_select`
 - Start the problem simulation via `opsimulate module_start`
 - Run `opsimulate connect` and run resulting SSH command to connect to server